 As the name implies, there are three distinct phases in an ETL operation.

 During this phase, data is retrieved from the source and loaded into the pipeline.
 The source might be a relational database, a file, web service, an IOT device – most anything that can produce or store data can be used as a source in an ETL process.
 This phase isn’t necessarily limited to one source of data; it is common for data movement operations to use multiple sources.

 Although extraction is usually the simplest part of the ETL process, it can grow to be complicated.
 For example, when processing very large sets of data, the extraction may occur incrementally, requiring selection logic to retrieve a specific subset of data for each load.

 The transformation phase is where the data manipulation and branching takes place.
 Among the tasks that can take place during transformation:

-- Data type changes are performed (such as converting text to integer)
+- Data type changes (such as converting text to integer)

-- The data is joined to lookup tables to validate against a trusted list of values
+- Use lookup tables to validate against a trusted list of values

 - Application of business logic

 Not every ETL process needs all of the manipulation listed above; most processes will use a subset of these.
 The extent to which data is transformed depends on the quality and shape of the source data and how well it meets the needs of business.
 Some data sets will require minimal transformation, while others need significant rework.